willklein/dryer/README.md

 dryer is a tool for generating lint configurations from scratch. dryer will run a linter with all rules enabled to determine what conventions your code already follows.

-## Under Development
+## Project Status

-dryer is under active development and its API may change at any time.
+dryer is not stable and its API may change at any time.
 Currently, only eslint is supported, but the plan is to add other linters in the future.

+__2016 10 18 Update__: @ianvs did the work of adding the basic functionality to ESLint via the `--init` flag.
+From here I'd like to pivot the tool to solving the same problem a different way.
+Rather than running ESLint configured with multiple permutations of the config in several passes, I'd like to try writing a more general purpose analyzer that can actually count how many times a given pattern exists.
+This would be more efficient, and also lend itself toward 1) supporting multiple linters and 2) generating a style guide.
+Some talk of this on Twitter: https://twitter.com/ColinEberhardt/status/788411749385039873

+I have no idea if the current version of dryer plays well with the latest version of ESLint.
+If you notice any problems, you can file an issue, or even submit a pull request. :)

 __2015 07 15 Update__: I'm exploring folding dryer into ESLint.
 I've already made significant improvements, including: